mertbulan/mertbulan.github.io/_posts/2020-12-25-learning-the-history-of-germany-with-rammstein.md

 ![](/uploads/deutschland/10.png)

 In the second scene, we see astronauts, a coffin, and a submarine.
 I will come back to the coffin and the astronauts later because we need to watch the clip more to understand the connections.
-So for now, let's continue with the submarine (U-boat).
+So for now, let's continue with the submarine (U-Boot).

 When I looked at [the most successful German submarines](https://en.wikipedia.org/wiki/List_of_most_successful_German_U-boats) on Wikipedia, I found that the submarine that we see is similar to [Type VII](https://en.wikipedia.org/wiki/Type_VII_submarine) submarine.